gwalkey/Extended-Event-Session-File-Loader/README.md

 # Extended-Event-Session-Loader
-This Powershell example takes an XEL filename as input and loads the SQL Server Extended Events Session trace data into a SQL Table for processing
+This Powershell example takes an Extended Events .XEL file as input and loads the Session trace data into a SQL Table for further processing

 Background:
 The SQL Server built-in Function '''sys.fn_xe_file_target_read_file''' is INCREDIBLY SLOW.